lucc/khard/doc/source/man/khard.rst

 Description
 -----------

-:program:`khard` is an address book for the Linux command line.
+:program:`khard` is an address book for the Unix command line.
 It can read, create, modify and delete carddav address book entries.  :program:`khard` only works with a local store of VCARD files.
 It is intended to be used in conjunction with other programs like an email client, text editor, vdir synchronizer or VOIP client.